tarushchandra/user-grid-app/README.md

 Styles.css
 Mostly all of the elements have className which are being used further being used in the styles.css to style the individual elements. used CSS grid for card-container div.

+Time taken by me to complete the assignment -
+I started at around 2pm on 1st October and I was able to complete it by 1:30 pm on 2nd October.